-Last updated 3/25/2020 1700h
+Last updated 4/03/2020 1700h

-- All long-term care and other continuing care facilities are advised to limit visitation to essential visitors only.
-See Information for People Visiting Patients for more information. - Places of worship are no longer exempt from restrictions on mass gatherings. - To limit the amount of time Albertans are spending in large crowds and crowded spaces, all Albertans are prohibited from attending public recreational facilities and private entertainment facilities, including gyms, swimming pools, arenas, science centres, museums, art galleries, community centres, children's play centres, casinos, racing entertainment centres, and bingo halls. - Sit-down restaurants, cafés, coffee shops, food courts and other food-serving facilities, including those with a minors-allowed liquor license, are limited to 50 per cent capacity to a maximum of 50 people. - Take-out, delivery or drive-through service is permitted.
+- Effective immediately, no visitors will be permitted to visit residents in Long-term Care, Supportive Living, Congregate Living and Hospice Care Settings in Alberta.
+Likewise, AHS is restricting all visitors to AHS Acute Care (hospital) facilities.
+See Information for People Visiting Patients for more information. - See Information for People Visiting Patients for more information. - Places of worship are no longer exempt from restrictions on mass gatherings. - To limit the amount of time Albertans are spending in large crowds and crowded spaces, all Albertans are prohibited from attending public recreational facilities and private entertainment facilities, including gyms, swimming pools, arenas, science centres, museums, art galleries, community centres, children's play centres, casinos, racing entertainment centres, and bingo halls. - Sit-down restaurants, cafés, coffee shops, food courts and other food-serving facilities, including those with a minors-allowed liquor license, are limited to 50 per cent capacity to a maximum of 50 people. - Take-out, delivery or drive-through service is permitted.
 Licensed facilities will also be permitted to deliver liquor. - Until further notice, all Albertans are restricted from attending bars and nightclubs, where minors are prohibited by law. - Grocery stores, shopping centres, health-care facilities, airports, the legislature and other essential services are not included in this mandatory closure. - Likewise, at this time not-for-profit community kitchens, soup kitchens and religious kitchens are exempt, but sanitization practices are expected to be in place and support will be in place for this practice.